| The

 Holidays |

-Every beer drinker knows about Oktoberfest every September and St. Patrick's Day is a widely celebrated beer drinking holiday, but there are many more questive Holidays than that.
-We present them here in no special order.
-We invite the Questor to craft their own calendar.
+Every beer drinker knows about Oktoberfest in September, and St. Patrick's Day is a widely celebrated beer drinking holiday, but there are many more Questive Holidays than these.
+We present some here.
+We invite each Questor to craft his own beer calendar.
+Let us know if you think any other Beer Holidays should be considered.

 ![]() |